PrestaShop/prestashop-specs/Catalog-products-add-edit.md

   - **Groups**: Drop down with all customers groups.
 You can select one group or select “all groups”, so that the specific price is available for all customers groups..
 By default, “all groups” is selected.

   - **Customers**: There is a placeholder: “All customers”.
 If no customer is selected, the specific price is available for all customers.
 You can search a customer by name, lastname or email.
 Enabled customers with corresponding name, lastname or email address are displayed under the field.
+When you search a customer, results are highlighted in dropdown when using keyboard and hover with mouse (issue 14052).
 If you enter something and no results are found, when you click outside the field, what has been entered is deleted.
 You can click, to select it.
 You can select only one customer.
 You can remove it by clicking on the cross.
 When you click on it, you have a modal to cancel or confirm the action.

   - **Combinations**: This drop down is displayed only for a product with combinations.
 All the combinations are listed.
 You can select one combination or select “apply to all combinations”, so that the specific price is available for all combinations.
 By default, “Apply to all combinations” is selected.